LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Usecases

-The following section defines possible usecases that the future project need to cover.
+The following chapter defines possible usecases that the future project need to cover.
 These usecases define the setup of the hard- and software.
 These illustrate practical situations to understand the functionality and added value of the implemented solution for the user.

 The usecases are defined in the course of project planning and provide an overview of how the user interacts with the project and what functionalities can be expected.